Bloomington, Indiana: Economy

-Bloomington is a regional economic center anchored by Indiana University and home to a diverse business community involved in pharmaceuticals, medical devices, technology, health care, and the arts.
+Bloomington is a regional economic center anchored by Indiana University and home to a diverse business community involved in pharmaceuticals, biopharma, medical devices, advanced manufacturing, defense industry, technology, health care, and the arts.
 Bloomington's concentration of employment in the life sciences is six times greater than the U.S. average, and employment in the technology sector has grown by over 80 percent in recent years.
-Companies based in Bloomington include Cook Group, Author Solutions, OneWorld Enterprises, BloomingFoods, Bloomington Tutors, and Singota Solutions.
+Companies based in Bloomington include Cook Group, Simtra BioPharma Solutions, PHOENIX, Nova Nordisk, TASUS and Singota Solutions to name some of the top players.

-Bloomington has been recognized by Inc. Magazine as one of "America's Best Cities for Doing Business" and as one of Entrepreneur Magazine's Top 50 "Hottest Small Cities for Entrepreneurs".
-Additionally, Forbes Magazine ranked Bloomington No. 3 in its "Best Places for Business Careers" feature.
+Otis Elevator Company had a production plant in Bloomington from 1965 to 2012.
+The site at 1425 South Curry Pike was acquired by plastics lid and cap maker Phoenix's Enclosures, Incorporated in 2017.
+Other historic factories include an RCA plant which made color TVs (later as Thomson Consumer Electronics and Cook Pharmaica), a GE refrigerator plant (vacant but acquired by Cook Group), and the Showers Brothers furniture factory (partially occupied by Indiana University and as Bloomington City Hall).